brahmini/JungleSocksTest/README.md

 # JungleSocksTest
 Jungle Socks Tests

-Running CheckoutPageTest will test the tax calculation for all states
+Running CheckoutPageTest will test the tax calculation for all states.